Let's talk about Kent Libraries

 • Long Time Volunteer

-by Susanne , over 2 years ago
+by Susanne , almost 3 years ago

 I have been a volunteer in my local library for many years, running various craft activities including a very successful Knit and Natter group.
 I know it has been hard for our knitters not to be able to meet face to face, and we are all delighted that we have just been able to restart our meetings.